-Calculating the wavelength: Select Wavelength from the first drop down list, enter the frequency and select the appropriate units
+Calculating the wavelength: Select Wavelength from the first drop down list, enter the frequency, and select the appropriate units

-Calculating the frequency: Select Frequency from the first drop down list, enter the wavelength and select the appropriate units
+Calculating the frequency: Select Frequency from the first drop down list, enter the wavelength, and select the appropriate units

-Learn As You Go: This feature displays a live example of how to calculate the frequency or the wavelength using the figures that you enter
+How To Calculate Frequency And Wavelength: This feature displays a live example of how to calculate the frequency or the wavelength using the figures that you enter

 Reference: ARRL – The Radio Amateur’s Handbook